 Of course that’s not to say that grandparents can’t keep up with the grandkids — there are plenty of adventure vacations for seniors that the whole family can partake in.
 And with senior travel tips everything should go as smooth as can be.
 But if you all have differing interests or skill levels, what vacation destination is best?

 Believe it or not, such ports of call exist, and this article details six great international options — as well as one very specific spot that will vary from family to family.
 Here are the very best places to travel with grandparents.

 Charleston, South Carolina

-Dubbed the Holy City for its steeple-studded skyline, Charleston, South Carolina, boasts historical sites aplenty.
+Dubbed the Holy City for its steeple-studded skyline, Charleston, SC, boasts historical sites aplenty.
 Horse-drawn carriage operators and local guides leading walking tours will happily point out all sorts of culturally significant attractions that have endured the test of time.